manatlan/htag/docs/calling_an_event.md

     def clicked2(self):
         print( "clicked2" )
 ```
 It's very rare to use this feature.
 But can be usefull in complex components, to chain others treatments.
-BTW, it produces only one htag interaction (by opposite of the old form, where you could do the same, like `_onclick=self.bind.clicked()+";"+self.bind.clicked2();` ... but avoid that !)
+BTW, it produces only one htag interaction (by opposite of the old form, where you could do the same, like `_onclick=self.bind.clicked()+";"+self.bind.clicked2()` ... but avoid that, it makes 2 htag interactions !)

 And of course, you can mix them